Applications for the 2017 cohort are now closed. Discover more and stay connected through our newsletter.Sign up

 Inconvenience and lack of time are common reasons that people forego essential medical screenings.
 That’s about to change.
 Bloomberg’s Pamela Ritchie talks to Eve Medical CEO Jessica Ching, who...

 Jessica Ching is the co-founder and CEO of Eve Medical.
 Jessica is passionate about improving healthcare by bridging the gap between medical technology and patient experience.
 She invented HerSwab, a device to improve access to cervical cancer screening, and has taken it successfully from an early research concept to commercial launch.
-Jessica is a ...Read more
+Jessica is a recipient of the Martin Walmsley Fellowship for Technological Entrepreneurship, and is focused on making great products with impact for their users.
+Prior to founding Eve, she designed health and consumer products for Herman Miller, Umbra, and Telus.
+She is a graduate of the industrial design program at OCADU and studied Political Science and International Development at McGill University.Read more

 Founder and CEO, Hubba